 to the measured mid-transit times, where $E$ is the integer transit epoch.
-The fit was performed using a weighted least-squares approach, with the inverse squared timing uncertainties used as weights.
+Fitting was done with the weighted least-squares method, where the weight was equal to the inverse square of the measurement uncertainty.

-Observed minus calculated (O--C) residuals were computed relative to the refined ephemeris and used to assess deviations from strictly periodic motion.
-The statistical significance of the timing residuals was evaluated using the reduced chi-square statistic.
-This analysis provides a quantitative test for the presence of transit timing variations over the TESS observational baseline.
+The residuals between the observed mid-transit times and those expected from the ephemeris (O--C) were computed and used to check the deviations from strictly periodic behavior.
+The statistical significance of the timing residuals was checked with the reduced chi-square test.